WHAT IS LEGIONELLA?

-The presence of Legionella is bad for your mechanical systems.
-Furthermore, the bacteria becomes harmful when the contaminated droplets are inhaled because it can lead to Legionnaries' Disease.
+Not only is the presence of Legionella bad for your mechanical systems, but it can endanger your health.
+Legionella bacteria becomes harmful when contaminated droplets are inhaled.
+This can lead to Legionnaries' Disease.

 Legionnaires' Disease is a severe form of pneumonia.
 It includes symptoms such as headaches, muscle pain, fever, and chest pain.